-- (a) The Parties entered into a contract dated 15 January 2015 (the Agreement) to enable the sponsorship of overseas workers for a meat industry labour agreement in the occupation of Skilled Meat worker. - (b) The Parties have agreed to certain variations to the rights and obligations contained in the Agreement. - (c) The Parties wish to formally record those variations in the form of this Deed of Variation (No. 2).
+- (a) The Parties entered into a contract dated 25 January 2018 (the Agreement) to enable the sponsorship of overseas workers. - (b) The Parties have agreed to certain variations to the rights and obligations contained in the Agreement. - (c) The Parties wish to formally record those variations in the form of this Deed of Variation (No. 2).